awsdocs/amazon-cloudfront-developer-guide/doc_source/controlling-origin-requests.md

    aws cloudfront create-origin-request-policy --cli-input-yaml file://origin-request-policy.yaml
    ```

-   Make note of the `Id` value in the command’s output\.
-This is the origin request policy ID, and you need it to attach the origin request policy to a CloudFront distribution’s cache behavior\.
+   Make note of the `Id` value in the command's output\.
+This is the origin request policy ID, and you need it to attach the origin request policy to a CloudFront distribution's cache behavior\.

 **To attach an origin request policy to an existing distribution \(CLI with input file\)**

 1. Use the following command to save the distribution configuration for the CloudFront distribution that you want to update\.
-Replace *distribution\_ID* with the distribution’s ID\.
+Replace *distribution\_ID* with the distribution's ID\.

    ```
    aws cloudfront get-distribution-config --id distribution_ID --output yaml > dist-config.yaml
    ```
-**Note**
-The `--output yaml` option is available only in [version 2 of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)\.
-With version 1 of the AWS CLI, you can generate the output in JSON format\.
-For more information, see [Controlling command output from the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-output.html) in the *AWS Command Line Interface User Guide*\.

 1. Open the file named `dist-config.yaml` that you just created\.
 Edit the file, making the following changes to each cache behavior that you are updating to use an origin request policy\.
    + In the cache behavior, add a field named `OriginRequestPolicyId`\.
-For the field’s value, use the origin request policy ID that you noted after creating the policy\.
+For the field's value, use the origin request policy ID that you noted after creating the policy\.
-   + Rename the `ETag` field to `IfMatch`, but don’t change the field’s value\.
+   + Rename the `ETag` field to `IfMatch`, but don't change the field's value\.

    Save the file when finished\.

 1. Use the following command to update the distribution to use the origin request policy\.
-Replace *distribution\_ID* with the distribution’s ID\.
+Replace *distribution\_ID* with the distribution's ID\.

    ```
    aws cloudfront update-distribution --id distribution_ID --cli-input-yaml file://dist-config.yaml